Binghamton Mayor Rich David saw his property tax assessment for his personal residence at 45 Court St. drop by $47,700 for 2018.

 “Either something is transparent, or it’s not transparent, so what I did is I followed the process that was in place,” David said.
 “It was established by New York state and it was a legal and transparent process, and I think that any deviation from that, for any elected official, would accomplish the exact opposite.
 Elected officials must follow established laws and policies and procedures that everyone else has to follow.”

-Following the law is important for elected officials, according to Jonathan Krasno, a professor of political science at Binghamton University and a resident of Binghamton.
-But Krasno noted that appearances also matter for politicians, especially in situations where they could have undue influence.
+While David broke no laws while obtaining the assessment and followed standard New York state procedures, some constituents are still concerned.
+Jonathan Krasno, a professor of political science at Binghamton University and a resident of Binghamton, noted that appearances matter for politicians, especially in situations where they could have undue influence.

 “In politics, perceptions can be more important than reality,” Krasno wrote in an email.
 “This strikes me as the sort of occasion where a politician might want to make a special effort to show they’re acting with special care and transparency.”